markusritschel/cookiecutter-pysci-project/{{ cookiecutter.project_slug }}/README.md

     ├── .env               <- In this file, specify all your custom environment variables │                         Keep this out of version control!
-    ├── CHANGELOG.md       <- All major changes should go in there ├── jupytext.toml      <- Configuration file for jupytext
-    ├── LICENSE            <- The license used for this project ├── Makefile           <- A self-documenting Makefile for standard CLI tasks ├── README.md          <- The top-level README of this project ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
+    ├── CHANGELOG.md       <- All major changes should go in there ├── LICENSE            <- The license used for this project ├── Makefile           <- A self-documenting Makefile for standard CLI tasks ├── pyproject.toml      <- Configuration file for the Python project ├── README.md          <- The top-level README of this project └── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g. generated with `pip freeze > requirements.txt`
-    │
-    └── setup.py           <- Setup python file to install your source code in your (virtual) python environment

 ## Dummy files

-The following files are for demonstration purposes only and can be safely deleted if not needed:
+The following files are for demonstration purposes only and can be safely deleted *if not needed*:

     ├── notebooks/01-minimal-example.ipynb
-    ├── docsrc/source/*
+    ├── docs/*
     ├── reports/book/*
     ├── scripts/01-test.py
     └── src